 Selfmade Music was started in 1992 by Susie Self and Michael Christie, to create and develop new music theatre.
 Selfmade Music grew out of The Royal Opera House "Garden Venture".
 It has received project funding five times from The Arts Council for the creation of new productions of Extraordinary Women, Heroic Women, Three by Three, SLUMP and Pope Joan.
 The company has toured to Taiwan, Mexico, California and at “The Tete a Tete” Festival in the U.K. They have commissioned many composers with funds from the Arts Council of England.
 2012 saw the launch of their new sister company, Seastar Opera.
 The aim of Seastar Opera is to develop a regional company of excellence for coastal North Norfolk devoted to presenting challenging opera that is not normally heard in this region.
 Seastar’s productions include Britten’s "Turn of the Screw" and Mozart’s "Cosi fan tutte".
 They have already appeared on Woman’s Hour and at the Bromsgrove Festival.
-This summer’s 2015 production is "Hello Mr. Gershwin!", a musical travelogue through Gershwin’s greatest hits and features composer/pianist Michael Finnissy.
-It premieres at The Holt Festival and continues at their resident theatre The Granary at Wells-next-the-Sea.
+Their 2015 production of "Hello Mr. Gershwin!", a musical travelogue through Gershwin’s greatest hits, featured composer/pianist Michael Finnissy.
+It premiered at The Holt Festival and went on to The Granary at Wells-next-the-Sea.

 Seastar Opera’s distinguished Patrons are Gavin Henderson CBE, David Parry, Marcus Davey OBE and Helen Chadwick.
 They are also deeply indebted to Pat Bannister, Manager of the Granary Theatre, Bridget Roper (Company Manager) and Susanne Smith (Stage Manager).